RezwanM/MNIST_CNN/README.md

 # MNIST_CNN

 This repo contains a Python project for classifying hand-written digits.
 The popular MNIST dataset is used to train and test the CNN model.
+The training and test data were imported from two separate CSV files.
+From the training data, 10 % was used for the validation split.